 Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

-When a pregnant dog or cat enters a rescue or shelter, many organizations will choose to immediately spay her, thus ending the pregnancy.
+A group of dogs of different sizes and colors stand behind a wire fence.When a pregnant dog or cat enters a rescue or shelter, many organizations will choose to immediately spay her, thus ending the pregnancy.

 Pet overpopulation and shelter capacity

-Most US shelters operate in crisis mode at all times; the sheer number of pets in need is more than the animal welfare system can keep up with.
-In 2024 alone, over 5.7 million dogs and cats entered US shelters; 740,000 of them didn't make it out alive.
-(1) Although some of those pets were too sick or injured to save or displayed behaviors that made them too dangerous to safely place, many of the pets who were euthanized were happy, healthy, behaviorally-sound pets who could have made excellent family companions.
+Although some of those animals were too sick or injured to save or displayed behaviors that made them too dangerous to safely place, many of the animals who were euthanized were happy, healthy, behaviorally-sound animals who could have made excellent family companions.
 They lost their lives because there wasn't enough space for them, aren't enough resources in our underfunded animal welfare system, and aren't enough homes willing and able to adopt.
 (2)

 There simply are not enough homes for every pet in need, including young puppies and kittens.
 When shelters and rescues run out of space, pets lose their lives.